tobiawolaju/The-Intern/README.md

 It acts as your **eyes, ears, and hands** when you're away.

-Instead of controlling APIs or isolated environments, The Intern interacts with **real desktop applications through the GUI**, just like a human would.
+Instead of interacting only with APIs or isolated software environments, The Intern interacts directly with **real desktop applications through their graphical interfaces**, just like a human user.

-You can give it **high-level instructions**, and it will:
+You give it **high-level instructions**, and it will:

 * observe the screen
-* understand the interface
+* interpret the interface
 * plan actions
 * interact with applications
 * report back with screenshots or summaries

-The Intern combines:
+The system combines:

 * **Google Gemini multimodal reasoning**
 * **Google ADK agent framework**
 * **real-time screen perception**
-* **UI automation**
+* **desktop automation**
-* **autonomous planning**
+* **autonomous task planning**

 Think of it as:

-> a digital intern that can operate your computer while you're gone.
+> a digital intern that can operate your computer while you're away.

 ---

 # Core Capabilities

-### Screen Perception
+## Screen Perception

-The agent continuously observes the screen using screenshots and visual context.
+The Intern continuously observes the desktop environment through screen capture.

-This allows it to:
+This allows the agent to:

 * understand UI layouts
 * detect application states
-* identify buttons, menus, and messages
+* identify buttons and controls
+* read on-screen text
+* recognize notifications

 ---

-### UI Interaction
+## UI Interaction

-The Intern controls the machine using:
+The Intern interacts with applications using:

-* keyboard automation
+* mouse automation
-* mouse control
+* keyboard input
-* window management
+* window control

-This enables interaction with **any GUI application**, including:
+Because it works through the **GUI layer**, it can operate almost any application including:

 * browsers
 * messaging apps
 * IDEs
+* dashboards
 * file managers
-* dashboards

 ---

-### Autonomous Task Execution
+## Autonomous Task Execution

-Users can give **high-level goals** such as:
+Users can give **high-level goals**, such as:

 ```
 Check WhatsApp and summarize unread messages